 Other Income: Form 1040 Line 6 and Schedule 1

-Think one-and-done payments made to you for one reason or another that are not likely to be repeated multiple times during the course of the tax year, if at all.
+These are typically one-and-done payments made to you for one reason or another that aren't likely to be repeated multiple times during the course of the tax year, if at all.
 And yes, this money is taxable.

-If you receive money or goods that are not included on a W-2 or most 1099s, you’ll probably have to report it as "other income."
+You’ll probably have to report "other income" if you receive money or goods that aren't included on a W-2 or on most 1099s.
 Think prizes and awards, Alaska Permanent Fund dividends, cancellation or forgiveness of credit card debt, jury duty pay, and lottery and other gambling winnings.

 Additional sources of income that you might report as other income include: